PHPDevsr/rector-codeigniter4/README.md

 ## Install

-This package is a [Rector](https://github.com/rectorphp/rector) extension developed by the Laravel community.
+This package is a [Rector](https://github.com/rectorphp/rector) extension developed by the PHPDevsr based on Codeigniter4 Community.
+In set `4.5` required `PHPStan`, you needed create `phpstan.neon.dist` in root project.

 Install the `PHPDevsr\Rector\Codeigniter4` package as dependency: